Sirais/exmap-release/README.md

 3. In the text box that says *Target*, add ` -alt` after `exmap.exe`.
 Example: `C:\some\path\exmap.exe -alt`.
 4. Save the shortcut.

 From now on, you should double-click on this shortcut instead to run the maphack.
+Remember that you still need to be running the maphack as the same limited user as the game, if you use the limited user method.
 If you still have trouble after completing these steps, try right clicking and selecting *Run as administrator*.

 #### Screenshots